-The total pension liabilities in the June 30, 2016 actuarial valuations were determined using the following actuarial assumptions:
+The total pension liabilities in the June 30, 2017 actuarial valuations were determined using the following actuarial assumptions:

-Valuation Date June 30, 2016 Measurement Date June 30, 2017 Actuarial Cost Method Entry-Age Normal Cost Method Actuarial Assumptions: Discount Rate 7.15% Inflation 2.75% Salary Increases Varies by Entry Age and Service Investment Rate of Return 7.15% net of pension plan investment expenses; includes inflation Mortality (1) Derived using CalPERS membership data for all funds Post Retirement Benefit Increase Contract COLA up to 2.75% until purchasing power protection allowance floor on purchasing power applies, 2.75% thereafter
+Valuation Date June 30, 2017 Measurement Date June 30, 2018 Actuarial Cost Method Entry-Age Normal Cost Method Actuarial Assumptions: Discount Rate 7.15% Inflation 2.50% Salary Increases Varies by Entry Age and Service Investment Rate of Return 7.15% net of pension plan investment expenses; includes inflation Mortality (1) Derived using CalPERS membership data for all funds Post Retirement Benefit Increase Contract COLA up to 2.50% until purchasing power protection allowance floor on purchasing power applies, 2.50% thereafter

 (1) The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the April 2014 Experience Study Report.
+The table includes 15 years of mortality improvements using Society of Actuaries 90 percent of scale MP 2016.
+For more details on this table, please refer to the December 2017 CalPERS Experience Study Report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.

-All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
-The Experience Study report can be obtained at CalPERS' website under Forms and Publications.
+Other significant actuarial assumptions used in the June 30, 2017 valuation were based on the results of the actuarial experience study for the fiscal years 1997 to 2015, including updates to salary increase, mortality and retirement rates.